Experience history through the voices of your own ancestors

 Learn how we built William

 AI-Generated Simulation.
-AI-Generated Simulation.
-You are speaking with an AI-generated ancestor persona built from historical context and genealogical data.
-Responses may include AI inference or narrative reconstruction and should not be considered factual without verification.
-This persona is a work in progress and reflects ongoing refinements to our historical grounding and modelling.
+You are speaking with an AI-generated persona built from historical context and contributed data (e.g. records, genealogical information, or curated sources).
+Responses may include inference or narrative reconstruction and should not be treated as factual without verification.

 Loading conversation...